 This program has been approved by SHRM for 1 hour of HR professional development credit.

-This program has been approved for 1 (HR (General)) recertification credit hour toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through the HR Certification Institute.
+This program has been approved for 1 (General)) recertification credit hour toward aPHR™, aPHRi™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ recertification through the HR Certification Institute.

-Presented by Jordan B. Schwartz and Kimberly Richardson
+Presented by Jordan Schwartz and Megan Shaked

 Click here to register for this webinar.